 In the digital age that we live in, the virtual world is becoming a reality.
 The lines between real life models and computer-generated images are becoming very blurred.
 Top brands are targeting ‘fictional’ models to wear their designs and share to million of followers on Instagram.
 We’ve all witnessed how social media platforms are a very edited version of reality with influencers only posting the highlights of their life and the fashion industry Photoshopping physiques to unrealistic standards.
-But, is the virtual world taking this concept to the next level?
+But, is the rise of CGI taking this concept to the next level?
 Will models eventually be replaced?
 Let’s take a look…..

 What is A Virtual Model?

 To begin with lets establish what a CGI model is for those who have not tapped into imaginary virtual reality world yet.
 A virtual model is a digital image that is created by a team of people using a computer.
 He/she do not exist as real people just on the computer or phone screen.
 A lot of people buy into their presence on the Internet gaining such a huge following reaching into the thousands maybe even millions.
 With this amount of exposure, designers and fashion brands want in on the action hiring them to digitally wear their designs.
 They will simply contact their team of people behind the virtual celebrity and ask for a collaboration – at a fee of course.

 Meet the Virtual Models

 As with everything there are a few frontrunners that lead the virtual world with their celebrity status.
 A few have become very popular with an international audience adored for their cute personality, perfect hair, incredible dress sense and immaculate complexion.
 The perfect image that we all aspire to be.
 Their creators are looking to earn money by working with brands and successfully blurring the lines from reality to make believe.